ITU's 160 anniversary

 Indicator 4.4.1: Proportion of youth and adults with ICT skills, by type of skills

-Self-reporting of ICT skills is subjective.
-However, ICT skills are measured based on whether an individual has recently performed certain activities that require different types of skill.
-The assumption is that performing these activities implies that one has a certain level of the required skills.
-Activities are grouped into five areas of digital skills: communication/collaboration; problem solving; safety; content creation; and information/data literacy.
+Because self-reporting of individuals’ ICT skills may be subjective, ICT skills are measured based on whether an individual has recently performed certain activities that presuppose a degree of proficiency in the relevant skills.
+These are grouped into five areas: information and data literacy; communication and collaboration; digital content creation; safety; and problem solving.

 Source: ITU

-The relatively low level of skills in countries providing data contrasts with their high median share of overall Internet use, 87 per cent.
+The relatively low level of skills in countries providing data contrasts with their high median share of overall Internet use, 90%.
 This gap between individuals using the Internet and those with digital skills demonstrates that many may be using the Internet without being able to fully benefit from it or avoid its dangers.

 Indicator 4.4.1 is the global indicator for SDG Target 4.4: By 2030, substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship.